bjork-dev/bjork-dev.github.io/_posts/2021-09-13-containers.markdown

       - "5000:5000" # Map port 5000 to 5000
 ```

+To run the application inside a container we can either call `docker run -p 5000:5000 <container-name>` or `docker-compose up`.

 #### Description of the dockerfile

 First we specify the correct framework for the container to download (3.1, since the app is based on that)